Podcast Editing Costs Explained: What You Need to Know

 • AI Editing Tools: AI-driven software like Auphonic and Descript can automate some editing tasks at a lower price.

-How Editing Costs Fit into Your Overall Podcast Budget
+How Podcast Editing Costs Fit into Your Overall Budget

-When planning a podcast budget, consider:
+When planning a podcast editing budget, consider:

 • Equipment Costs: Microphones, headphones, recording software